Hemp Farming 101: Benefits and Drawbacks

 Requires a License

-This just goes to show the importance of ensuring you get a suitable hemp growing license, in accordance with government regulations, before beginning this process.
+This just goes to show the importance of ensuring you get a suitable hemp growing license in accordance with government regulations, before beginning this process (see more on the UK government website).
 Simply apply online, fill in all the relevant details, and you’ll be good to go!

 Just don’t forget to renew your license before the end of the growing season!